Important Notes — Ranikot Village Panauti Namobuddha Hike

 Transportation between Namobuddha, Dhulikhel, Panauti, Parkhal Chaur and Bhaktapur Ranikot

 As this Ranikot Namobuddha Dhulikhel hike can be completed with public vehicles, which is the best way to experience the Nepalese travel culture and transportation system.
-However, if you want to have Private Transport from Kathmandu to Suryabinayak on day 1 and Dhulikhel to Kathmandu on Day 3 costs extra.
+However, if you want to have private transport from Kathmandu to Suryabinayak on day 1 and Dhulikhel to Kathmandu on day 3, it costs extra.

-If you are a single traveler; we hardly suggest spending more on private vehicles as this is the most expensive topic as Nepal's Government's tax policy and the sky-rocketing fuel prices.
-By traveling with a public coach you will experience the local lifestyle, BUT you are free to choose the services which are comfortable for you.
-Private Car for the Ranikot Namobuddha Dhulikhel Hike cost USD 85.
+If you are a single traveler, we hardly suggest spending more on private vehicles as this is the most expensive topic due to Nepal's government's tax policy and the sky-rocketing fuel prices.
+By traveling with a public coach, you will experience the local lifestyle, BUT you are free to choose the services that are comfortable for you.
+A private car for the Ranikot, Namobuddha, Dhulikhel hike costs USD 85.

 Payment and Currency

-You have to pay your Ranikot Namoubuddha Dhulikhel Hike fees in USD.
-However, you need Nepalese Rupees for another spending like chocolates, juices, drinks, shopping, and so on.
-Regarding the payment, you can pay us in cash or card after you arrive in Kathmandu.
-No Worries, We trust all our guests.
-Tour Starting Point / Can I Start from Airport
+You have to pay your Ranikot Village Namobuddha Dhulikhel hike fees in USD.
+However, you need Nepalese Rupees for other spending like chocolates, juices, drinks, shopping, and so on.
+Regarding the payment, you can pay us in cash or by card after you arrive in Kathmandu.
+No worries, we trust all our guests.
+Tour Starting Point / Can I Start from the Airport?

 Why is Namo Buddha a sacred place?

 It is a place of great compassion.
-You might have a question Why?
-Because the Buddha in a previous life as a prince wandered away from a royal party picnic into this deep forest.
+You might have a question: Why?
+Because the Buddha, in a previous life as a prince, wandered away from a royal party picnic into this deep forest.
 Here he comes across a starving tiger and her three cubes.
-The price felt such great compassion for the hungry tigers who could not feed her cubs, that he offered his body to her to eat.
-This makes Namo Buddha a place of Great compassion.
+The prince felt such great compassion for the hungry tigers who could not feed their cubs that he offered his body to her to eat.
+This makes Namo Buddha a place of great compassion.

 The Namo Buddha temple and nearby buildings were established, designed, and built by Khenchen Thrangu Rinpoche.
 He is a major master of the Karma Kagyu Lineage of Tibetan Buddhism.
 When Rinpoche was asked why he built this majestic monastery here, he replied in an interview: There are three major holy stupas in the periphery of the Kathmandu valley.
 One of them is the stupa which is just below this NamoBuddha Monastery and encompasses relics of the Lord Buddha.
 Since it was not well-taken care of and not in proper condition, I decided to build something majestic and beautiful and beneficial for all.
 Now it has become a place of pilgrimage for many people who believe in Buddhism, Buddha, Nature, Meditation, and more.